Stellacore/peridetic/README.md

 number of LPA representations.

-Peridetic transformations are concerned only with the locations on and "near" the surface of Earth (ref: [domain of validity](#domain-of-validity)).
+Peridetic transformations are concerned only with the locations on and "near" the surface of Earth (ref: [optimal domain](#optimal-domain)).
 In this case, the singularity at the center of Earth is mostly irrelevant (ref: [special cases](#special-cases)).
-Of the two dual LPA representations, only one is in the domain of validity (the one with altitude that has the smallest absolute value).
+Of the two dual LPA representations, only one is in the optimal domain (the one with altitude that has the smallest absolute value).

 #### XYZ <a id=XYZ-Coordinates></a>